 Smile and photo by Dr. Jensen.

-Sleep apnea is an condition in which you have pauses in breathing or shallow breathing while you sleep, and it is more common than you may think.
+Sleep apnea is an condition in which you have shallow breathing, or pauses in breathing, while you sleep, and it is more common than you may think.
 Breathing pauses can last from a few seconds to a few minutes and often occur five to 30 times or more an hour.
 After a pause, normal breathing resumes, but sometimes with a loud snort or choking sound, which can be disruptive to your sleep and the sleep of those around you.

 Sleep apnea is a chronic condition that disrupts your sleep.
 You often move out of deep sleep and into light sleep when your breathing pauses or becomes shallow.
 This results in poor sleep quality that makes you tired during the day.
 Sleep apnea is one of the leading causes of excessive daytime sleepiness and is very tough on the body’s systems.